lzx325/His-MMDM/README.md

 ## Train from Scratch
 ### Download the demo training dataset
-The demo training data is hosted on Amazon AWS, which will be automatically downloaded by running the downloading scripts:
+The demo training data is hosted on Amazon AWS, which will be automatically downloaded by running the downloading script:
 ```
 python download.py train
 ```
-The checkpoints and data will be downloaded and their checksums will be validated.
+The data will be downloaded and their checksums will be automatically validated.

 ### Train a classifier for guidance
 Classifier guidance is needed to sample images from a given diffusion model.
 To train a classifier on the categorical labels of the training data, please refer to the script `scripts/run-class_conditional_classifier_training.sh`.